CTCycle/FAIRS-roulette-agent/README.md

 **1) Data analysis:** performs data validation using a series of metrics to analyze roulette extractions.

 **2) Model training and evaluation:** open the machine learning menu to explore various options for model training and validation.
 Once the menu is open, you will see different options:

 - **train from scratch:** start training the FAIRS model using reinforcement learning in a roulette-based environment.
 This option starts a training from scratch using either true roulette extraction series or a random number generator.

 - **train from checkpoint:** start training a pretrained FAIRS checkpoint for an additional amount of episodes, using the pretrained model settings and data (CURRENTLY NOT IMPLEMENTED!)

 - **model evaluation:** evaluate the performance of pretrained model checkpoints using different metrics.

-**3) Predict roulette extractions:** predict the future roulette extractions based on the historical timeseries, and also start the real time playing mode.
+**3) Predict roulette extractions:** predict the future roulette extractions based on the historical timeseries and start the real time playing mode (if selected).

 **4) Setup and Maintenance:** execute optional commands such as *Install project into environment* to reinstall the project within your environment, *update project* to pull the last updates from github, and *remove logs* to remove all logs saved in *resources/logs*.

 **5) Exit:** close the program immediately

 ### 4.2 Resources
 This folder organizes data and results across various stages of the project, such as data validation, model training, and evaluation.
 By default, all data is stored within an SQLite database; however, users have the option to export data into separate CSV files if desired.
 To visualize and interact with SQLite database files, we recommend downloading and installing the DB Browser for SQLite, available at: https://sqlitebrowser.org/dl/.
 The directory structure includes the following folders:

 - **checkpoints:**  pretrained model checkpoints are stored here, and can be used either for resuming training or performing inference with an already trained model.

 - **database:** collected adsorption data, processed data and validation results will be stored centrally within the main database *FAIRS_database.db*.
 All associated metadata will be promptly stored in *database/metadata*.
-Graphical validation outputs will be saved separately within *database/validation*.
+Validation outputs will be saved separately within *database/validation*.
 Data used for inference with a pretrained checkpoint is located in *database/inference* (a template of the expected dataset columns is available at *resources/templates/FAIRS_predictions.csv*).

 - **logs:** log files are saved here